Tips & Tricks

 The age-old feng-shui trick; mirrors can make a small space bigger whilst also reflecting light and highlighting points of interest.
 Hide the edges with climbing plants or choose a tarnished finish to soften the reflection.

-embrace shade
+Embrace shade

 City living often means our green spaces get overshadowed by buildings.
 Many plants struggle with lower light levels, so get to grips with your shade level and choose plants that work.
 Ferns, foxgloves and forget-me-nots are great options.
 Add extra nutrients into the soil to support their growth.

-creative crevices
+Creative crevices

 The tiniest nook can be an opportunity for planting opportunities.
 Try planting in gaps in paving with compact plants like thyme or chamomile.
 Wall cracks can hold a fern in the shade and even add hardy succulents to a base of a wall.

-Raised Beds for Small Gardens
+Raised Garden Beds

 A backdrop of blooms is ideal for any sized garden.
 The best way to achieve this in a small garden is to use a raised bed; on one boundary wall.
 Place your bistro table next to it for dinners amongst the flowers.
 Break it upSay you have a long and thin garden; adding a central bed can bring character and point of interest.
 Planters of small clipped lavender bushes also can help zone the garden from dining to relaxing or try using different paving.